-Cooperating teachers hold a key position among teacher educators.
+Cooperating teachers are collaboratively assigned by the EPP and campus administrator holding a key position among teacher educators.
 Studies reveal that teachers describe their student teaching experience as having had a profound influence in determining the kind of teacher they will become.
 Cooperating teachers are in a unique position to induct newcomers into the profession and to pass on the "torch of experience" to those who will follow in their work and service.
 This responsibility is a highly significant one and we appreciate the commitment to this school community and university partnership.

-Qualifications: TEA requires that cooperating teachers have at least 3 years of classroom experience, a valid SBEC certification, and evidence of contribution to student success.
-(TAC §228.35)
+Qualifications: TEA requires that cooperating teachers have at least three creditable years of classroom experience, an accomplished educator as shown by student learning, a valid SBEC certification in the certification category for which the clinical teacher candidate is seeking certification, trained by the EPP including co-teaching and coaching.
+(TAC §228)